alanmitchell/mini-monitor/docs/source/developers.rst

     sudo apt-get remove dphys-swapfile
     sudo rm /var/swap

-This reduces writes to the SD Card (although it rarely if ever was used) and it also frees up space on the SD card.
+This reduces writes to the SD Card (although it rarely, if ever, was used) and it also frees up space on the SD card.
 More free space improves the life of the card because the write-leveling that occurs with the SD card has more storage to work with.